Fairblock/docs/docs/welcome/Vision.md

 Fairblock cApps run on FairyRing and are accessible from ecosystems where liquidity lives.
 This allows users keep their wallets and workflows while gaining confidentiality.

-- EVM: Ethereum, Arbitrum, Hyperliquid, Base, Noble/M0, and more
+- Ethereum/EVM: Arbitrum, Hyperliquid, Base, Noble/M0, and more
 - Solana
 - Payment networks and stablecoin issuers
 - Additional trading platforms